openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 Setup virtual environment
 *************************

-To create a universal virtual environment for all tasks, you can follow the installation process from a :doc:`installation guide <../../../get_started/quick_start_guide/installation>`.
+1. You can follow the installation process from a :doc:`quick start guide <../../../get_started/quick_start_guide/installation>` to create a universal virtual environment for OpenVINO™ Training Extensions.

-1. Activate your virtual
+2. Activate your virtual
 environment:

 .. code-block::